How to Setup ZSH and Oh-my-zsh on Linux

 - Environment variable easy setup

 Oh-my-zsh is an open source framework for managing ZSH, the Z shell.
-There are also some frameworks for the Z shell available, like prezto, Zgen, Antigen etc. In this tutorial, we will use 'oh-my-zsh' for our zsh configuration.
+There are also other frameworks for the Z shell, such as prezto, Zgen, Antigen, etc. In this tutorial, we use 'oh-my-zsh' for our zsh configuration.

-Oh-my-zsh is a community-driven framework with a lot of features.
-It comes with a customizable theme and has a rich catalog of plugins aimed at system admins and developers.
+Oh-my-zsh is a community-based framework with many functions.
+It comes with a customizable design and has an extensive catalog of plugins aimed at system administrators and developers.

-In this tutorial, we will show you how to install the Z shell or zsh on Linux Ubuntu and CentOS.
-And then configure the oh-my-zsh framework for managing zsh.
-We will also show you how to change the zsh theme and enable some plugins.
+In this tutorial we show you how to install the Z-Shell or zsh under Ubuntu Linux and CentOS.
+Then we configure the oh-my-zsh framework for managing zsh.
+We will also show you how to change the zsh theme and activate plugins.

 - Root privileges